philiptran/voicemail-for-amazon-connect/TNP_README.md

 | contactFlowName | [your own value] |

 3. Click `Save` to save the changes.
-4. Click on `Save` and then `Publish` to publish the changes to the contact flow.
+4. Click `Save` and then click `Publish` to publish the changes to the contact flow.

 ## Verification and testing

 1. Make a test call and leave a voicemail message.
 2. Check the CloudWatch logs for the `ContactVoicemailStream` function.
-3. Find the `mailOptions:` log entry to see the details of the email notification that is sent to the manager's email address.
+3. Find the `mailOptions` log entry to see the details of the email notification that is sent to the manager's email address.
 4. Manager should have also received an email notification if the email address has been verified and confirmed in Amazon SES.